 – UEPagingCoverageInformation-NB

+Editor’s Note: UEPagingCoverageInformation-NB may need updates once concluded on the solution for coverage-based paging carrier selection.

 This message is used to transfer UE paging coverage information for NB-IoT, covering both upload to and download from the EPC/5GC.

 Direction: eNB to/from EPC/5GC